'Oppenheimer' wins best picture at Academy Awards, Emma Stone takes best actress

 "I'd like to thank my terrible childhood and the academy, in that order," said Downey, the son of filmmaker Robert Downey Sr.

-“Barbie,” last year’s biggest box-office hit with more than $1.4 billion in ticket sales, didn’t win an award until almost three hours into the ceremony.
-It won best song (sorry, Ken) for Billie Eilish and Finneas’ “What Was I Made For?”
+“Barbie,” last year’s biggest box-office hit with more than $1.4 billion in ticket sales, ultimately won just one award: best song (sorry, Ken) for Billie Eilish and Finneas’ “What Was I Made For?”
 It’s their second Oscar, two years after winning for their James Bond theme, “No Time to Die.”

 But after an awards season that stayed largely inside a Hollywood bubble, geopolitics played a prominent role.
 Protests over Israel's war in Gaza snarled traffic around the Dolby Theatre in Los Angeles, slowing stars' arrival on the red carpet and turning the Oscar spotlight toward the ongoing conflict.
 Some protesters shouted "Shame!" at those trying to reach the awards.